- The Eighth Day of Assembly

 In contrast to Moses, the Messiah, our Righteous One, never disobeyed G-d.
 For this reason, His sinless perfection the was able to die as a (perfect, blameless, sinless) substitute sacrifice for us—-to atone for our sins.
 All of the sacrifices prescribed in the written Torah are completely fulfilled in the once-in-eternity sacrifice of the Messiah Seh HaElohim.
 Messiah, the Resurrection and the Life (Hatekumah v’haChayim), triumphantly rose from the grave that we might have eternal life.
 The Righteous One ascended into heaven that He might secure for us and send to us the gift of the Father that one day we too might be made perfectly righteous by the unlimited power and immeasurable virtue of the Spirit of Holiness.

 Messiah ascended into heaven to secure for us Living Torah:

 After Messiah’s atoning death (Pesach) and resurrection (HaBikkurim) He ascended to the top of the heavenly Mount Sinai.
-There He secured for us the Gift of the Spirit of Grace (Ruach Chen) and Truth (Emet) whom He sent to a remnant of one hundred twenty Hebrew followers, assembled together in Jerusalem, on the day of Shavuot.
+There He secured for us the Gift of the Spirit of Grace (Ruach Chen) and Truth (Emet) whom He sent to an assembly of one hundred and twenty Jewish followers, assembled together in Jerusalem, on the day of Shavuot.
 For these reasons we now may receive the New Heart of flesh (Living Torah) in the place of the old heart of stone (Written Torah).
-The Living Torah of the Holy Spirit is our Guarantee (Seal) that we are not condemned for our sin.
+The Living Torah of the Holy Spirit is our guarantee (Seal) that we are not condemned for our sin.
 Rather, we are not only cleansed of sin on Pesach but on Shavuot we are indwelt in our hearts with the perfect righteousness of the Father through the Indwelling Presence of His Spirit of Grace.